Punchyou/deep_learning_course/notes.md

 Problem of playeaus: Gradient being around 0 for a long time (kind of flat surface), and they are more common thatn loca optimas.
 Algs like ADAM can help with plateaus.

+## Hyperparameters Tuning
+Most important is a, β (0.9 is a good start), mini-batch and number of hidden layers.

+### Tunning methods
+* Don't ues grid - try random
+* Use Coarse to fine - zoom in to a smaller region of hyperparameters if a small set works better

+### Pick the right scale for hyperparameters
+* Could try a logarithmic scale

+$$r = -4 * np.random.rand()$$
+$$a = 10^r$$

+Logarithmic works well for yperparameters for exponentially weighted averages.
+That's because β is very sensitive.

+## Batch Normalization
+For easier hyperparameter tuning.

+* For every hidden layer, we normilize the activation funcions, so the next layer learns faster.
+* This can be done on z before the activation function on z (or after the activation on a)

+We now use $z^{u[i](i)}$ instead of $z^{(i)}$. (adding γ and β)

 ## Tips
 * Start with a small NN or even logistic regression.
 * Debug Gradient descent by plotting J to # of iterations to see if J reduces monotonically.
 * Normalize inputs: bring everything around zero by removing the average, and then normilize the variance with `x /= σ^2`.
+* Pandas Way: Re-test hyperparameters (maybe change the learning rate) occasionally after data change OR
+* Caviar way: Could train models the same time

 ## Deep Learning Heroes
 *